RobotLocomotion/drake/drake/doc/buildcop.rst

 4. Commit your changes into your new branch.

 5. Issue a new PR containing your fixes.
+Be sure to link to the build cop revert PR in your new PR.